“But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.”

 But let none of you suffer

-The subject of Christian suffering is the theme of First Peter.
+The subject of Christian suffering is the theme of first Peter.
 We can suffer for good or evil.
-We can suffer as a thief or as someone with a vibrant testimony.
+We can suffer as a thief or as someone with vibrant testimony.

-Peter lists four sins whereby Christians are vulnerable in relation to persecution.
-The first three deal with violation of laws of the land.
-Peter now throws out a caution–suffering is no justification for anarchy.
+Peter here lists four sins, whereby Christians are vulnerable to persecution because of their own actions.
+The first three deal with the violation of the laws of the land.
+Peter now throws out a caution — suffering is no justification for anarchy.

-First, we cannot justify murder even though people may have killed our loved one.
-Not committing murder was the sixth commandment (Exodus 20:13).
-Brutal treatment is no excuse for being brutal in return.
+First, we cannot justify murder even though people may have killed your loved one.
+Murder was the sixth commandment (Ex 20:13).
+When people treat us brutally, that is no excuse for being vicious in return.
 We cannot play God with someone else’s life.
 The potential for murder lies within every Christian.
-We have the potential of committing any heinous crime.
+We have the possibility of committing any heinous crime.

 The potential for any sin lies within any Christian.

 Murder is the worst sin that we can imagine.
-Peter obviously saw the possibility that some Christians might go to this extent.
-The best people, if they are driven far enough, might commit murder.
-The best of people need to be warned against the worst of sins.
+Peter saw the possibility that some Christians might go to this extent.
+If driven far enough, the best people might commit murder.
+The best of people need a warning against the worst of sins.